Sexual anorexia: History of sexual abuse

 Among the most well-documented cases of sexual anorexia are those linked to sexual assault (especially assault which occurs in childhood) and unhealthy body images.
 A strong feeling of aversion toward sex may be a response to earlier trauma or abuse.

 Medication use

 The use of certain medications, such as antidepressants, may also contribute to a loss of libido or sexual dysfunction, thus resulting in an aversion to sexual activities.

 Treatment

 Sexual anorexics may be able to be treated by healthcare professionals, sex therapists, or mental health counselors.

 Treatment may be aimed at helping the person see where their fears lie and to see the world in less black and white terms, and the patient may be encouraged to take calculated risks with social activities.
 The goals for both sex addicts and sexual anorexics is to learn to have a healthy relationship with sex, get emotional needs met in direct ways, and set healthy boundaries.
 This is an issue that requires ongoing treatment in planned stages with the end goal of autonomy, independence, and improved social relationships.

+Criticism

+Sexual anorexia and related terms like intimacy anorexia have been criticized for using a life-threatening condition (anorexia nervosa) to describe something that may be merely annoying.
+Others welcome the comparison and find that sex often plays a role in actual anorexia.
+Another critique is that the descriptions of sexual anorexia focus more on the inconveniences it might bring to a partner rather than the difficulties sustained by the person with the condition.
+Terms recognized by the DSM-5 may offer more defined treatment pathways.